 Thanks to our small number of campers (around 60 or so per session) and close-knit staff, Stone Mountain Adventures feels just like family.
 This ensures that campers connect with everybody at camp within just a few days!
 This feeling of connection is very powerful, and a central part of why we make the decision, year after year, to stay a small summer camp.

-Every cabin or “bunk house” at SMA will have at least two “Bunk Captains”, one of which will sleep in the cabin each night.
-Having the consistency of the same 2 camp counselors each night helps with the “camper-to-staff” connection.
-Our staff also Helping campers bond with their counselors and friends in their cabin is an essential part of feeling comfortable at SMA.
+Each cabin at Stone Mountain Adventures has at least two counselors who serve as bunk captains, and one of them will sleep in the cabin each night.
+Having the same 2 counselors in a cabin throughout a session really helps our campers to bond with each other and the staff, which is an essential part of feeling comfortable at SMA.

 Hearing a familiar voice on the other end of the phone line can be very comforting and telling camp stories is always fun.
-Campers and parents can call each other once a week from camp on a set day and time.
+Campers and parents can call each other once during a 2-week session on a set day and time.
 Parents can call e-mail campers once a week as well, campers do not have access to computers so cannot e-mail back.

 Stone Mountain Adventures was founded in 1983 by Pam and Biff Houldin.
-Current Camp Director Jud (son of Pam and Biff) grew up at camp attending camp as a camper and working there as a counselor.
-He and his wife Anne bring a combined 40+ years of experience teaching in traditional and non-traditional school settings, coaching youth sports, leading international trips for high school students, leading wilderness trips and working as a mountaineering guide.
-They live at camp year round with their two children Wyatt and Molly and their fuzzy animals.
-We find this family atmosphere helps to create a “family” vibe at camp each session.
+Current Camp Director Jud (son of Pam and Biff) grew up at the farm, attending SMA as a camper and later working as a counselor.
+Jud and his wife Anne bring a combined 40+ years of experience teaching in traditional and non-traditional school settings, coaching youth sports, leading international trips for high school students, and leading wilderness and mountaineering trips.
+They live at camp with their two children Wyatt and Molly, and a whole bunch of playful animals.
+We find this family atmosphere helps to create an intimate and comfortable vibe at camp each session.